Brrr! 43 Picture Books About Winter

 27. The Three Snow Bears by Jan Brett (Pre-K–3)

 Your students will love Brett’s wintry adaptation of Goldilocks and the Three Bears.
-Aloo-ki the eskimo stumbles upon the biggest igloo she has ever seen while trying to save her huskies from floating off to sea on a patch of ice.
+Aloo-ki stumbles upon the biggest igloo she has ever seen while trying to save her huskies from floating off to sea on a patch of ice.
 She enters the igloo, which belongs to a family of polar bears, and you can probably guess what happens from there!

 28. Snowflake Bentley by Jacqueline Briggs Martin (K–5)